Skip to content

 osrlib is a Python library implementing the classic 1981 B/X (Basic/Expert) fantasy adventure game rules for turn-based, grid-based dungeon crawlers in the style of the original Bard's Tale.
 The rules are sourced from the Old-School Essentials System Reference Document, an Open Game Content restatement of the B/X rules.

 osrlib is the rules authority and game-state engine; your game supplies presentation, input, and content.
 The library is headless and sans-I/O — it never renders, prompts, sleeps, or touches the network — and every game it runs is deterministic: the same seed and the same commands always replay the same game.
+Adventures carry their own content and behavior — bundled items, gated doors, triggers, and quests — and the library ships the interpreter that plays them through to a victory ending.

 Four kinds of consumer are first-class: